-Given that there is an increase in offences for transport and possession of untaxed tobacco products, and that many Canadians would not intentionally break laws, there is a role for government to play in educating the public about how to correctly identify legitimate products, as well as the risks associated with using illegal ones.
-While this may come with some small cost, it should be offset by corresponding reductions in tax diversion to the criminal market.
+Most Canadians will not willingly break the law.
+Given that there is an increase in offences for transport and possession of untaxed tobacco products, government should educate the public about how to correctly identify legitimate products, as well as the risks associated with using illegal ones.
+Any cost should be easily offset by corresponding reductions in tax diversion to the criminal market.